amewulonu/SCM_DB/README.md

 o	Vendor/Buyer/Carrier (from Shipment_v4.csv)
 o	Date (for various date fields)
 •	Normalise the data into fact and dimension tables.
 Design the tables to minimise redundancy and ensure data integrity.
-•	Use SQL to transform and load data from the raw tables into the star schema.
+•	Use PostgreSQL to transform and load data from the raw tables into the star schema.
 Example Star Schema Suggestion:
 •	Fact Tables:
 o	ShipmentFacts: shipmentIdentifier (PK), shipmentType, shipFromLocationKey (FK), shipToLocationKey (FK), vendorKey (FK), buyerKey (FK), carrierKey (FK), status, dateCreatedKey (FK),